TheTrueLiar117/BrainSpy_Assignments/week3/report.md

 | ResNet-50  | ~25M           |              |          |               | Low                |
 | ResNet-150 | ~60M           |              |          |               | Low                |

-*Note: Replace the numbers with your actual results.*

 ---